ronoevan/Final_Project/README.md

 ### 8th Day: Friday May 19, 2023:  DONE
 - Presentation of Final Project.
 The project was voted among the top 3 best projects.

-# How to use the Gene-Caller App version 1.0a or 1.0b
+# Features, functionality and how to use the Gene-Caller App version 1.0a and version 1.0b
 - It should be downloaded together with the saved pickle file.
 - The saved pickle file is the trained ML Random Forest model and should be saved together in the same folder with the app.
 - This will allow the App to access it when running the model for variant prediction.